collegestu1231/MIE-MLPKT/README.md

 ## Reproduce
 To run the complete code, please first download the "data" profile available at: https://drive.google.com/drive/folders/1jdoNIi4GNeYeps6R3tCDsz3GAaEP7KK6?usp=drive_link.
 It is worth noting that, as the paper has not yet been officially accepted, we have currently only open-sourced the labeled dataset of the deepseek-V3.1 version for Code-S, along with the first 5,000 ratings and reasoning extraction data from each dataset.
 Once the paper is successfully published, we will immediately open-source the complete data.

 To further facilitate the reproduction of our work and due to file size limitations (≤25MB), we have provided the first 5,000 interactions of the deepseek V30 version for the Code-S dataset.
-After downloading this project, simply remove the "_5000" suffix from the file names and follow these steps to run the code properly:
+After downloading this project, simply follow these steps to run the code properly:

 1. Create a directory named `MLKT4` under the `data/Code-S` path.
 2. Run `data_save_Code_S&F.py` – this will generate the corresponding training, validation, and test files in the newly created directory.